utmthesis/utmthesis/README.md

 There are tutorials, tips & examples on how to use LaTeX provided in the downloads and wiki section.

 Download the latest version of utmthesis (both in LaTeX and LyX) here!
-Due to upload limitation imposed by Google, we could not upload new updates here.
-Temporarily, we provide download links from FKE Postgraduate Website while we are trying to resolve the upload restriction here.

 ## Versions
 Current stable release: version 4.00